-Skin color ranges from pale to dark gray or black, flecked with dark spots, blotches, or stripes.
-The hingeless plastron (bottom shell) is yellow to green or black, and may be marked with dark blotches.
+Their skin color is a pale to dark gray or black, flecked with dark spots, blotches or stripes.
+The hingeless plastron (bottom shell) is yellow to green or black and may be marked with dark blotches.
 No two individual diamondback terrapins are exactly alike in coloration and pattern.

 Adult males are significantly smaller than females in weight and carapace length.
-Males can reach a maximum shell length of 5.5 inches, and females can grow up to 11 inches.
+Males reach a maximum shell length of 5.5 inches, while females can grow up to 11 inches.
 Females also have wider heads, deeper (taller) shells and shorter tails than males.

-Diamondbacks live in coastal salt marshes, estuaries, and tidal creeks along the U.S. Atlantic and Gulf coasts from Cape Cod, Mass., to Corpus Christi, Texas, including the Florida Keys.
+Diamondbacks live in coastal salt marshes, estuaries and tidal creeks along the U.S. Atlantic and Gulf coasts from Cape Cod, Mass., to Corpus Christi, Texas, including the Florida Keys.
 Seven subspecies occupy this range, with some overlap in distribution.
 The northern diamondback exhibited at the Aquarium inhabits a range from Cape Cod, Mass., to Cape Hatteras, N.C.

-Diamondback terrapin populations have declined considerably in many parts of their geographic range and are listed as endangered, threatened, or species of special concern in some states.
+Diamondback terrapin populations have declined considerably in many parts of their geographic range and are listed as endangered, threatened or species of special concern in some states.
 The current status of the northern diamondback population throughout the Chesapeake and coastal bays is unknown.
-The species is currently classified as “apparently secure” by both Maryland and Virginia.
+The species is currently classified as “apparently secure” by both Maryland and Virginia

 Terrapin populations fell to dangerously low levels in the 20th century after a long period of large-scale harvesting for their meat.
 Commercial harvest of terrapins ended in Maryland in 2007.
-Other factors causing declines in terrapin populations include the loss of salt marsh habitat and destruction of nesting beaches due to waterfront development, road mortalities of nesting females, boat strikes, excessive predation by raccoons, and continued commercial harvesting for meat in a few states.
+Other factors causing declines in terrapin populations include the loss of salt marsh habitat and destruction of nesting beaches due to waterfront development, road mortalities of nesting females, boat strikes, excessive predation by raccoons and continued commercial harvesting in a few states.

 Nesting terrapin females are vulnerable to predation by raccoons.
 Eggs and hatchlings are preyed upon by a wide variety of animals including crabs, crows, gulls, herons, rats, muskrats, foxes, raccoons, skunks and mink.
 Terrapin eggs are also destroyed by the invasion of introduced beach grass and common reed.
 Survival rates of nests and hatchlings are very low due to high predation and flooding.

 Back to the Top